 French nationality of an adopted child

 Simple adoption does not change the nationality of the adopted person.
-In order to have French nationality, the adopted person must therefore make a declaration of french nationality.
-We'll show you the steps to follow to make the move.
+Thus, to have French nationality, you must make a declaration of french nationality.

 Step-by-step approach